-Known as the “heel of Italy’s boot”, Puglia has a longstanding winemaking tradition, as it is one of Italy’s largest wine producing regions.
+Known as the “heel of Italy’s boot”, Puglia has a longstanding winemaking tradition, as it is one of Italy’s largest wine-producing regions.
 Historically, most of the wine coming out of Puglia had been simple, cheap table wines meant for local consumption and supermarket export trade.
-However, this is no longer the case due to stricter regulations and local winemakers emphasizing on quality over quantity.
+However, this is no longer the case due to stricter regulations and local winemakers emphasizing quality over quantity.

 Another important factor in Puglia’s shift towards more quality-oriented wines is thanks to outside investment from well-renowned Italian producers such as the Antinori family.
 Puglia now has over 25 DOC (Denominazione di Origine Controllata) and 4 DOCG (Denominazione di Origine Controllata e Garantita) areas.

 Travel Logistics Getting To and Around Puglia

 Most locals and tourists alike tend to agree that flying into Puglia is your best option from a major hub.
 The two closest airports are within Bari or Brindisi, and you can check for flight deals from your origination point right here.
 Car rentals may be available through Auto Europe or Sixt Rent a Car.

 Alternatively, some prefer to take a high-speed train after flying into Rome.

 Long and narrow, this Mediterranean region is what dreams are made of.
 A delightfully warm climate, beautiful green landscapes, stunning architecture, and majestic views of the Ionian and Adriatic Seas complement the region’s extremely fertile soils and vast sea life, making Puglia home to some of Italy’s best food and wine.
 It is also a leading region in olive oil production, accounting for almost half of Italy’s overall production.